-Dust leads to repair wear of engine components and increase fuel consumption.
-Choked exhaust ports and silencer make your engine struggle to breathe, causing poor consumption.
+Dust leads to repair wear of engine components and increases fuel consumption.
+Choked exhaust ports and silencers make your engine struggle to breathe, causing poor consumption.

 - Dechoke the silencer and exhaust ports regularly as recommended by the manufacturer.

-Underinflated tyres increase rolling resistance and petrol consumption.
-Tests show that under-inflation of the tyre by 25% cause a 5% increase in fuel consumption and a 25% decrease in tyre life.
+Underinflated tires increase rolling resistance and petrol consumption.
+Tests show that under-inflation of the tire by 25% causes a 5% increase in fuel consumption and a 25% decrease in tire life.

 - Watch for slow leaks.

 7. Stop Fuel Leaks

-Check your fuel tanks, carburettor and fuel lines daily for signs of leaking fuel.
-A leak of just one drop a second costs you 500 litres or precious petrol a year.
+Check your fuel tanks, carburetor, and fuel lines daily for signs of leaking fuel.
+A leak of just one drop a second costs you 500 liters of precious petrol a year.

 - Shut off the fuel valve when you turn your motor off.

 - Keep the fuel tank cap closed tightly.